-Once the Aironet Access Point has been assigned an IP address and connected to the network, you may connect to the Console system from a remote PC or host by executing the telnet command.
+Once the Aironet Access Point has been assigned an IP address and connected to the infrastructure, you may connect to the Console system from a remote PC or host by executing the telnet command.

 Once the connection has been made, the Main Menu will appear.
-The Main Menu functions the same for both telnet access and serial port connections.
+The Main Menu functions the same for both telnet access and Serial Port connections.